 Most importantly, a lawyer handles communication with the insurance company.
 That prevents you from being pressured into saying something that hurts your claim or accepting a low offer.

-Contact a Virginia Drunk Driving Accident Lawyer Today
+Contact a Richmond Drunk Driving Accident Lawyer Today

 With decades of trial experience and a reputation for refusing to settle for less than clients deserve, Merrick Brock PLLC knows how to hold impaired drivers accountable.